 The California state legislature established Stanislaus State College in 1957 as the fifteenth campus of the California State University (CSU) system.
 Classes commenced in September 1960 in temporary quarters located at the Stanislaus County Fairgrounds in Turlock.
-The college moved to its permanent 228-acre site in 1965 following construction of its first major facilities.
+The college moved to its permanent 228-acre site in 1965 following the construction of its first major facilities.
 The Classroom Building housed facilities for art, music, drama, and the sciences in addition to providing classrooms for lectures.
 The library, a companion project to the Classroom Building, was later named the Vasche Library in memory of the university's founding president, Dr. J. Burton Vasche.
-In 1985, the college was officially renamed California State University Stanislaus by action of the State Legislature and the Board of Trustees of the California State University.
+In 1985, the college was officially renamed California State University Stanislaus by the action of the State Legislature and the Board of Trustees of the California State University.

 During its early growth, the college evolved to serve the increasing needs of the Central Valley.
 A physical education field house was constructed in 1969 to adjoin outdoor athletic facilities.
 Subsequent construction included the Performing Arts Complex, which provided the first permanent facility for art, music, and drama (1970); the Science Building for undergraduate instruction in the sciences and mathematics (1972); the University Dining Hall (1975); the University Union Building (1978); a Gymnasium (1978); the Aquatic Facility (1979); and the Student Health Center (1981).
 Over the years, Stanislaus State has developed into a major presence in the region and continues to play a prominent role in the economy of the Central Valley.